 High Quality at a Lower Cost

-This rack is so stable they say you can do kipping pull-ups on it without even bolting it down, I might put a sandbag or 2 on there just to be sure though.
+This rack is so stable they say you can do kipping pull-ups on it without even bolting it down.
+I might put a sandbag or two on there to be sure, though.

-There are also some extensions you can buy to make this rack bigger if you want it to be a real beast.
+You can also buy some extensions to make this rack bigger if you want it to be a real beast.

-This rack also features 2 pull-up bars.
-One with a skinnier grip and one with a fatter grip.
+This rack also features two pull-up bars—one with a skinnier grip and one with a fatter grip.

 On the negative side, this unit does still have a somewhat large footprint at 50×48″.
-Also, it isn’t available in multiple colors like some of the others on this list, black is the only option.
+Also, it isn’t available in multiple colors like others on this list, black is the only option.

 - High quality at a lower price

 - Rackable Capacity: 1,650 lb